An Improved Subquadratic Bound for Online Bisection: Abstract

 This natural problem admits a simple deterministic $O(n^2)$-competitive algorithm [Avin~et~al., DISC 2016].
 While several significant improvements over this result have been obtained since the original work, all of them either limit the generality of the input or assume some form of resource augmentation (e.g., larger clusters).
 Moreover, the algorithm of Avin et al. achieves the best known competitive ratio even if randomization is allowed.

-In this paper, we present a first randomized online algorithm that breaks this natural barrier and achieves a competitive ratio of $\tilde{O}(n^{27/14})$ without resource augmentation and for an arbitrary sequence of requests.
+In this paper, we present the first randomized online algorithm that breaks this natural quadratic barrier and achieves a competitive ratio of $\tilde{O}(n^{23/12})$ without resource augmentation and for an~arbitrary sequence of requests.